nautobot/nautobot/nautobot/docs/user-guides/git-data-source.md

 From the detailed view:
 ![](./images/git-data-source_9.png)

+!!! tip
-> Once the repository has been synced its easy to check the history for the templates.
+    Once the repository has been synced it's easy to check the history for the templates.
     Navigate to **Git Repositories** and select the repository in question.
 Once you're in the detailed view you can look through the **Synchronization Status** or **Change Log** tabs.

 Now that the Git repository is linked for export templates it can be controlled via the normal Git operations workflow, which allows users or groups of users to perform code reviews using Pull Requests etc.

 ### Jobs
 Jobs are a way for users to execute custom logic on demand from within the Nautobot UI.
 Jobs can interact directly with Nautobot data to accomplish various data creation, modification, and validation tasks.

-For technical details on jobs, please see the documentation on [jobs](https://nautobot.readthedocs.io/en/latest/additional-features/jobs/#jobs).
+For technical details on jobs, please see the documentation on [jobs](../additional-features/jobs.md#jobs).

 Jobs allow a user to write scripts in Python.
 By integrating the scripts with Git, a user can utilize Git workflows to manage source control, versioning, and pipelines.